 Symptoms of S.A.D. range from a general feeling of melancholy, lowered energy, cravings for sugars and starches, and weight gain to full-blown depression symptoms.
 Some people may even withdraw from family and friends.
 But there are some simple things you can do about these problems!

 FTC Disclosure: This article contains affiliate links.
-This means if you click through and make any kind of purchase, I will receive a very small commission at no extra cost to you.
-Thank you--Heidi
+This means if you click through and make any kind of purchase, I may earn a very small commission at no extra cost to you.

 Natural Ways to Improve Your Mood

 There are some effective and natural ways to improve your mood during the colder and darker Winter months!

 Just getting outdoors for a little while every day, even if it's cloudy outside, has been shown to help elevate your mood.
 Using lighting that provides a daylight option also helps because the UV rays somewhat mimic the sun.
 These light bulbs save money, PLUS they help to energize you and improve concentration.

 When your energy level is lower during the winter, it feels counter intuitive to exercise.
 However, getting some physical activity is a great way to improve your mood.
 Getting close to nature and just moving around has significant benefits on all parts of your body--not just your mood.
 Also---getting exercise is instrumental in helping your body release endorphins, those "happy chemicals" that naturally boost mood!

 Nobody has ever felt better by eating a ton of sugar, processed foods, and high starchy carbs.
 Try your best to eat your veggies and be sure to get enough protein!